pombredanne/bocadillo/docs/guides/ingredients/basics.md

 ## Using an ingredient

+### As a view parameter

-Once the ingredient has been defined, it can be used in views by declaring it as a parameter.
+Once the ingredient has been defined, it can be used in views by declaring it as a parameter of the view function.

-HTTP example:
+- HTTP example:

 ```python
 @app.route("/hi")